Fort Dobbs (North Carolina): Battle

 At around the same time as this attack occurred, Cherokee war parties attacked Fort Loudoun, Fort Prince George, and Ninety-Six, South Carolina.
 After this wave, Cherokee war parties continued to threaten Bethabara in the Wachovia Tract, Salisbury, and other settlements in the Yadkin, Catawba, Dan River, and Broad river basins.

 The frontier became quiet in May, 1760.
-Colonel Archibald Montgomerie, 11th Earl of Eglinton led a force of 1737 British Soldiers on a punitive campaign against the Cherokee.
-Hampered by South Carolina's unwillingness to assist, his troops slowly made their way west, attacking and burning 10 Cherokee Towns between June 2 and 3rd.
+Colonel Archibald Montgomerie, 11th Earl of Eglinton led a force of 1,737 British troops on a punitive campaign against the Cherokee.
+Hampered by South Carolina's unwillingness to assist, his troops slowly made their way west, attacking and burning 10 Cherokee towns between June 2 and 3rd.
 He sought to negotiate a peace with the Cherokee, but was undermined by a local trader.
-On July 24, Montgomerie's troops began their march north, and were defeated three days later in the Battle of Echoee Pass.
+On July 24, Montgomerie's troops began their march north, and were defeated three days later at the Battle of Echoee.

 The following year, in 1761, North Carolina's General Assembly voted to raise a regiment of 500 soldiers.
 These men were to join Virginia Provincials in south western Virginia for a joint campaign against the Cherokee Overhill Towns.
-Simultaneously, Lt Col. James Grant, 4th of Ballindalloch led a force of nearly 2800 British and South Carolina Provincial Soldiers, and Native American Allies in a second attack of the Cherokee Middle Settlements.
+Simultaneously, Lt Col. James Grant, 4th of Ballindalloch led a force of nearly 2,800 British regulars, South Carolina provincials, and British-allied Indians in a second attack of the Cherokee Middle Settlements.
 Grant's campaign burned 18 Cherokee towns between June 10 and July 3, 1761.
-The homes and food of approximately 5,000 Cherokee men, women, and children were destroyed.
+The settlements, fields, and crop stores of approximately 5,000 Cherokee were burnt during the campaign.

 The North Carolina Provincial Regiment, numbering 400 men, arrived in Salisbury by July.
 However, the Regiment did not receive their uniforms and weapons until September while at Fort Dobbs.
 The troops finally joined Virginians at the Long Island (Tennessee) in October, 1761.
 However, the destruction of Grant's Campaign forced the Cherokee to sue for peace, making the second invasion pointless.